 Worried about drinking water pollution?
 These are the best water filters for peace of mind

 Stage 1: 0.2 submicron nanofiber cartridge removes bacteria, cryptosporidium, giardia, parasites, endotoxins, sediment, cloudiness, DNA, iron, manganese, and other particles as small as 0.2 micron.

 Stage 2: 5 micron coconut shell carbon cartridge removes chlorine, taste, odor, chlorine, chloramine, trihalomethanes (THMs), methyl tertiary butyl ether (MTBE), and volatile organic chemicals (VOCs).
 This cartridge also has scale inhibitor for hard water.

 0.02 micron membrane removes solids and particulates on a microscopic level.
 It removes such contaminants as bacteria, cysts, viruses, silt, colloids, silica, clay, iron, and sand.
-High performance 0.50 submicron carbon filters that reduce volatile organic chemicals (VOCs), chlorine, chloramines, pharmaceuticals, pesticides, lead, trihalomethanes (THMs), methyl tertiary butyl ether (MTBE), and more.
+High performance 0.50 micron carbon filters that reduce volatile organic chemicals (VOCs), chlorine, chloramines, pharmaceuticals, pesticides, lead, trihalomethanes (THMs), methyl tertiary butyl ether (MTBE), and more.